SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ## The Participants tab

 This tab contains a [list of participants][6] in the follow-up.
-If any participants are registered, this is indicated with a dot on the actual **Participants** tab.
+Registered participants are marked with a dot.

 If you click the **View as group** button ![icon][img7] at the bottom right of the **Participants** tab, the **View** tab in the diary opens, giving you an overview of the [diaries of the invited associates][7] (SuperOffice users).